wds4/tapestry-protocol/guides/grapevineIncorporation/README.md

 # Define the Goal

-- understand the needs of your app
+- understand the needs of the users of your app
 - understand how to organize the relevant data using the Concept Graph
 - understand how to curate the relevant data using the Grapevine